 Our Solar Installation Process:

-Our representatives will discuss the ends and outs of solar with you to insure your understanding of solar power, types of solar for homeowners, mounting options, and how solar can benefit you and your home.
-We utilize our satellite programing in office to predetermine your home’s solar potential.
+Our representatives will discuss the ins and outs of solar with you to insure your understanding of solar power, types of solar for homeowners, mounting options, and how solar can benefit you and your home.
+We utilize our satellite programming in office to predetermine your home’s solar potential.
 The next step will be moving forward by studying your utility bills to understand your power consumption and your utility rate.

 Eagle Solar & Light handles all submissions of building permits with the city or county where your house resides.
 This process can take up to 4 weeks depending on the location of the installation.